-The presentation of data has been revised for this edition in order, firstly, to present more details on the current reporting year, and, secondly, to present more fully, and give more prominence to, those data which are the UIA's specialty: the activities of international organizations listed in the Yearbook of International Organizations.
+The presentation of data is intended, firstly, to present details on the current reporting year, and, secondly, to present fully, and give prominence to, those data which are the UIA's specialty: the activities of international organizations listed in the Yearbook of International Organizations.

-More prominence is also given to presenting data which, due to the passage of time, can be considered to have stabilized.
-The editors emphasize that the number of meetings for the current reporting year (2009) is expected to be around 80 percent of that extracted from the database five years hence.
+Prominence is also given to presenting data which, due to the passage of time, can be considered to have stabilized.
+The editors emphasize that the number of meetings for the current reporting year (2010) is expected to be around 80 percent of that extracted from the database five years hence.

-Since the 2008 edition of this report (published in 2009), the UIA meetings database has been enriched by connecting it more closely to its sister database on international organizations, the source of the Yearbook of International Organizations.
+As of the report for 2008 (published in 2009), the UIA meetings database has been enriched by connecting it more closely to its sister database on international organizations, the source of the Yearbook of International Organizations.
 This enriches the data available across the time scale and in particular enables historical surveys of international organization meeting activity as far back as 1850.
 It has also affected the rate of change in data, giving an exceptional boost to the numbers presented as of the report for 2008 (published in 2009).